FanielS/cloud-computing-projects/running-your-first-app-on-kubernetes/README.md

 # Running Your First App on Kubernetes

-## GitHub Repository
+## Google Slides
-For more resources and code, visit [FanielS/cloud-computing-projects](https://github.com/FanielS/cloud-computing-projects).
+For more resources and code, visit [this Google Slide](https://docs.google.com/presentation/d/1iZ3OxBhgU2izPR56MEREu7-MwSA9xwwfQekp_mrOERw/edit?usp=sharing).
+It explains the steps with screenshots.

 ## Deployment Process